bibleexchange/courses/romans/sw/0501_grace-reigns-through-jesus.md

 Hivyo ni nani atakayepata faida ya wokovuo?
 Yesu!
 Hakuwa mkuu bali kazi ya imani pekee ndiyo iliyompendeza Mungu, kwasababu hapakuwepo na nafasi kwa imani kufanya kazi hata ikawezekana bila Kristo.
 Alihusishwa kwa mpango wa Kristo ambaye Mungu alimpa kibali kwa mwanadamu ili kumwokoa kwa imani.
 So who get's the credit for salvation?
 Jesus!
 It is not merely even a work of faith that pleases God alone, because no such opportunity for faith to work is even possible without Christ.
 It is based upon the merits of Christ that God provides the opportunity for man to be saved through faith.

-## Tutapata nini kupitia kwa Yesu {mtr.
-1} What we receive through Jesus (v.
+## Tutapata nini kupitia kwa Yesu (mtr.
+1) What we receive through Jesus (v.
 1)

 Wenye dhambi wako katika kifungo na hawezi kufurahia utimilifu wa Mungu uliotaka kuwabariki.
 Yeye aliyafanya kwa sababu ya dhambi.
 Ikiwa mtu ana nafasi yake katika Kristo na kwa kuawa kwake ni kwasababu ya dhanbi zao, yule mtu atapata mambo ya ajabu mengi kupitia hazina ya Yesu ambayo itamwezesha yeye kupata Neema ya Mungu kwa wingi.
 Yafuatayo ni baadhi ya Maandiko juu ya wingi: Mithali 28:20; Warumi 5:20: 15:13; IIKorintho 8:7; 9:8; Wafilipi 1:9; 4:17; IWathesalonike 3:12; 4:1; IIPetro 1:5-8.
 Soma Warumi 5:1-5.
 The sinner is in bondage and cannot enjoy the fulness of God's intended blessing for him.
 He is held back because of sin.
 When a man places his faith in Christ and in His atonement for their sin, that person is provided through Jesus many wonderful treasures that enable him to abound in the Grace of God.
 Following are some Scriptures on _abounding_: Proverbs 28:20; Romans 5:20: 15:13; 2 Corinthians 8:7; 9:8; Philippians 1:9; 4:17; 1 Thessalonians 3:12; 4:1; 2 Peter 1:5-8.
 Read Romans 5:1–5.

 Kupitia Yesu: Through Jesus:

- Tumehesabiwa haki kwa damu yake {kuokolewa} We have been justified through His blood (saved) *Tumekuwa na amani na Mungu {kupatanishwa] We have peace with God (reconciled) *Tumepatikana kwa neema.
+ Tumehesabiwa haki kwa damu yake (kuokolewa) We have been justified through His blood (saved) *Tumekuwa na amani na Mungu (kupatanishwa] We have peace with God (reconciled) *Tumepatikana kwa neema.
 We have access into grace *Tumepatikana kwa uwepo wa Mungu.
 We have access into the presence of God.
 *Tunafurahia katika tumaini la utukufu wa Mungu.
-We rejoice in the hope of the glory of God *Tunafuraha katika dhiki {kama alivyofanya kazi kwa uvumilivu---uzoefu ---tumaini}  We joy in tribulations (as it works patience -> experience -> hope)
+We rejoice in the hope of the glory of God *Tunafuraha katika dhiki (kama alivyofanya kazi kwa uvumilivu---uzoefu ---tumaini)  We joy in tribulations (as it works patience -> experience -> hope)

-### Kupitia Yesu tunaye Roho Mtakatifu aliyetupa sisi {mstr.
-5} Through Jesus we have  Holy Ghost given unto us (v.
+### Kupitia Yesu tunaye Roho Mtakatifu aliyetupa sisi (mstr.
+5) Through Jesus we have  Holy Ghost given unto us (v.
 5)

 Pia angalia II Kor.
 1:22; Gal.4:4-7; Efes 1:13-14  See also 2 Cor.
 1:22; Gal.
 4:4–7; Ephesians 1:13–14.

-###Kupitia Yesu tuna upendo wa Mungu uliopakwa NDANI ya mioyo yetu {mst.
-5} Through Jesus we have the love of God shed ABROAD in our hearts (v.
+###Kupitia Yesu tuna upendo wa Mungu uliopakwa NDANI ya mioyo yetu (mst.
+5) Through Jesus we have the love of God shed ABROAD in our hearts (v.
 5)

-## Tunapata nini kupitia upendo wa Mungu {mst.
-10} What we receive through God's love (v.
+## Tunapata nini kupitia upendo wa Mungu (mst.
+10) What we receive through God's love (v.
 6–10)

-### Yesu alihamishwa na upendo {mst.
-6} Jesus was motivated by love (v.
+### Yesu alihamishwa na upendo (mst.
+6) Jesus was motivated by love (v.
 6)

-Baraka zote zilizotangulia {kuhesabiwa haki, amani, upatikanaji, n.k.} yaliwezekana kwasababu, "Hatukuwa na nguvu bado, mpaka wakati wa kufa kwake Kristo kwa ajili ya wenye dhambi."
+Baraka zote zilizotangulia (kuhesabiwa haki, amani, upatikanaji, n.k.) yaliwezekana kwasababu, "Hatukuwa na nguvu bado, mpaka wakati wa kufa kwake Kristo kwa ajili ya wenye dhambi."
 Ni damu ya Yesu Kristo iliyoishinda sheria na msukumo wa upendo wa matendo yake.
 All of the preceding blessings (justification, peace, access, etc.) are possible because, "When we were yet without strength, in due time Christ died for the ungodly."
 It is the Blood of Jesus Christ that satisfied the law and His love was the motivation for His action.

-## Ni upendo usio wa kawaida {mstr 7-8}It is an uncommon love (v.
+## Ni upendo usio wa kawaida (mstr 7-8)It is an uncommon love (v.
 7–8)

 "Upendo" wa mtu humhusu yeye mwenyewe na una kikomo.
 Kwa wale ambao hufanya ya kidini na unaweza kumpata mtu kufa kwa ajili ya vitu vizuri na kwa wale wema na wakarimu, wanaweza kutapa mtu yeyote kwa urahisi zaidi kufa, lakini Yesu hakufa kwa wale waliokuwepo kupata thamani na utajiri, bali alikufa kwa ajili ya wahalifu, wavamizi.
 Yeye alikufa kwa wenye <<dhambi>>.
 Man's "love" is self concerned and limited.
 For those that are religious and do good things you might find some to die and for those that are kind to others and generous, you might have an easier time finding someone to die, but Christ died not for those who appeared to have value and worth, but he died for the offenders, trespassers.
 He died for **sinners**.

  Kristo Alikufa kwa wenye DHAMBI, wale wakosaji na waliomkataa Mungu.
 Upendo wa Mumgu ulionyeshwa kwa wale wasio <<haki> wala <<wema>>.
 Christ Died for SINNERS, who are those that have have erred and offended God.
 God's love was demonstrated to those neither **righteous** nor **good**.

-### Upendo hufanya kazi ya upatanisho {mstr.
-9 -10} Love worked for Reconciliation (v.
+### Upendo hufanya kazi ya upatanisho (mstr.
+9 -10) Love worked for Reconciliation (v.
 9–10)

 Tuliuwa wa ajabu kwa Mungu.
 Tulikuwa:  We were at odds with God.
 We were: